-Vata regulates our natural urges (excretion), ensures the proper circulation of the blood, and determines our sexual vigour.
+Vata regulates our natural urges (excretion), ensures the blood's proper circulation, and determines our sexual vigour.
 It is the primary dosha or biological force behind everything.
-It is regarded as the motivating power behind the other two doshas (Pitta and Kapha), which are lame or incapable of movement without the Vata dosha.
-As mentioned before, it is primarily ether in substance and air in motion and fills all empty spaces, in our body is it primarily said to be in our hips and lower back.
+It is regarded as the motivating power behind the other two doshas (Pitta and Kapha), lame or incapable of movement without the Vata dosha.
+As mentioned before, it is primarily ether in substance and air in motion and fills all empty spaces, in our body is primarily said to be in our hips and lower back.

 On a more inner level, Vata is both the life force and the energy of thought.
 Vata's sense organs are the ears and skin.
 Its motor organs are speech and our hands.

 The primary physical site is the colon and the energy produced through the digestion of food.
 As a toxin, Vata can produce excess gas resulting from faulty digestion.
 Vata (like the wind) contains subtle particles of water and the potential of fire or electrical forces, like for example, a change in temperature and pressure, can make the wind blow faster.
 The proper balance of Vata, as already mentioned above, depends upon the right amount of Pitta and Kapha.

 Disturbed Vata can make us feel mentally nervous, and we may suffer from digestive disorders, it manifests in low energy and weakens all bodily tissues.
 We can appreciate how this mental energy manifests right now with COVID 19, and many people experience anxiety, fear, and fatigue!